UCL/research-computing-with-cpp/session01/index.md

 ### Classes

-* Procedural programming
+* With procedural programming
     * pass data to functions
     * can get out of hand as program size increases
     * can't easily describe relationships between bits of data
     * can't easily control access to data
-* Object oriented programming
+* With object oriented programming
     * describe types and how they interact
 * Once defined
     * use types as if native to the language